camunda/camunda-docs-manual/content/user-guide/logging.md

   </tr>
 </table>

+Note, to enable more log output, configure the log level of a logger to `DEBUG` or `FINE` according to the server in use.

 {{< note title="Heads Up!" class="warning" >}}
 The output of loggers might change with newer versions.
 {{< /note >}}

 ### When to use engine loggers?

-Enabling multiple loggers can lead to overwhelming output in the server log file.
-In most of the cases, it is good to enable a minimum loggers according to your needs.
-But which is the right logger for the my scenario?
+By default, the engine output contains logs with level log `ERROR` and `WARNING`.
+Increasing the level log of some engine loggers can provide more insights to analyze the engine behavior.
+Please be aware, some of the loggers can generate large amounts of information, be cautious when changing a level log to `DEBUG`/`FINE`.
-If the previous table is not sufficient to answer to this question, in this section are listed common scenarios where loggers can help to investigate the engine behavior.
+In this section are listed common scenarios where increasing the engine log levels can be helpful.

 #### Database statements

-To check the database statements performed by the engine in most of the cases it will be sufficient to enable `org.camunda.bpm.engine.persistence` and `org.camunda.bpm.engine.impl.persistence.entity` loggers.
+To check the database statements performed by the engine in most of the cases, it will be sufficient to increase the level log of `org.camunda.bpm.engine.persistence` and `org.camunda.bpm.engine.impl.persistence.entity` loggers.
 They log respectively the identity of all entities and the statements which are performed.
 However, some of the statements are not covered by them.
 The full list to see all of the engine database statements is: